fmartinez98/rn-tourguide/README.md

-  zone: number // A positive number indicating the order of the step in the entire walkthrough. tourKey?: string // A string indicating which tour the zone belongs to isTourGuide?: boolean // return children without wrapping id false text?: string // text in tooltip shape?: Shape // which shape maskOffset?: number // offset around zone borderRadius?: number // round corner when rectangle
+  zone: number // A positive number indicating the order of the step in the entire walkthrough. tourKey?: string // A string indicating which tour the zone belongs to isTourGuide?: boolean // return children without wrapping id false payload?: payload?: Record<string, any>; // payload in tooltip shape?: Shape // which shape maskOffset?: number // offset around zone borderRadius?: number // round corner when rectangle